Get up and running with Terminalfour Web API

 Changes were introduced to the

 If you're running an older version, have a look at the older version of this article - 8.2.8 here and 8.3 here.

-With Terminalfour’s Web Services API, you can view and edit Sections, content and assets without logging into the interface.
+With Terminalfour’s Web Services API, you can view and edit Sections, content and assets without the interface.
 This takes the possibilities of what can be done with Terminalfour beyond the features offered in the product alone.
 With the Web Services API, you can integrate Terminalfour with your own or other services in a custom web or native mobile application.

 The full Web Services API reference docs are available here.

 The purpose of this article is to let you connect to your Terminalfour instance and using a GET request and view the "About" details of your instance.
 In future articles, we'll take this further by using requests to edit content, assets and Sections and then look at creating our own requests in NodeJS.

 To get up and running, we’re going to use Postman, a free application that lets you test and develop Web APIs, so to follow along you should download and install this.
 All screengrabs in this article are from Postman v7.2.0

 To follow along with this you should have a user-level of Administrator.